isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 address or prefix range), must use SFLQ.
 If some servers do while others do not, the SFLQ data can quickly become inaccurate.
-This can be remedied by stopping any servers that are not using SFLQ for the pool(s) in question and recreating the pool(s) using the sflq-pool*-create commands, changing those servers to use SFLQ for the pool(s) and then restarting them.
+This can be remedied by stopping any servers that are not using SFLQ for the pool(s) in question and rebuilding the pool(s) using the sflq-pool*-rebuild commands, changing those servers to use SFLQ for the pool(s) and then restarting them.

 The third use case is that of overlapping pools, (i.e. pools whose